-UPDATE 2-Kansas City Southern profit soars 34 percent
+UPDATE 3-Kansas City Southern profit soars, trade worry eases; shares climb

 Oct 19 (Reuters - Railroad operator Kansas City Southern on Friday reported a 34 percent jump in quarterly profit even though network congestion hurt operations in Mexico, where the company has extensive services.

-Shares were up a scant 0.3 percent to $103 in premarket trading after the railroad lowered its full-year volume growth forecast to a low single-digit percentage increase instead of mid-single digits.
-It cited delays in the start of crude oil movement and service-related issues.
+Comments from Mexico’s President-elect Andres Manuel Lopez Obrador, who takes office on Dec.
+1, also has reduced political uncertainty.

+“Most of the signals that we’ve gotten are positive and encouraging that we will not see any major shift in either foreign relations or economic policy on Mexico,” Ottensmeyer said.

-The company’s operating ratio, which measures operating costs as a percentage of revenue, increased to 62 percent in the third quarter from 64.4 percent a year earlier.
+The company’s operating ratio, which measures operating costs as a percentage of revenue, was 62 percent in the third quarter versus 64.4 percent a year earlier.
 A lower operating ratio means more efficiency and higher profitability.

 Overall volumes increased 4 percent, but sales in its energy unit fell 2 percent.